adamspd/django-appointment/docs/views.md

 - `django.http.HttpResponse`: The rendered HTML page.

 ### default thank you
 This view function handles the default thank you page.
-It also sends the confirmation email to the client.
+It also sends the confirmation email to the client, on the first visit after a booking or a reschedule only.

+The page is shown to the browser that booked or rescheduled the appointment (the booking and reschedule views record it in the session), to the client's account, to the appointment's staff member and to superusers.
+Anyone else gets a `404`, so appointment ids can't be tried in turn.

 #### Args:
 - `request` (django.http.HttpRequest): The request instance.